chrisdail/talk-good-code/slides.md

 - Bad code decreases productivity over time
 - Makes it hard to maintain
 - Broken Window Affect
   - Bad code causes carelessness
   - leads to more bad code

 ---

 template: heading
-# Developers spend more time reading code than writing it
+# Good Code Makes Happy Coders

 ---

 # Qualities of Good Code

+- **Readability**
-- **Readable** - Other people need to maintain it
+  - Other people need to maintain it
+  - Developer spend more time reading than writing code
 - Simple - So it can be understood easily
 - Minimal - No duplication
 - One thing - Functions do one thing only